No. 1 Georgia bullies TCU 65-7 to win 2nd consecutive title

 In emphatic and overwhelming fashion, Georgia became the first team to repeat as College Football Playoff national champions and left no doubt the ’Dawgs are the new bullies on the block.

-Bennett threw two touchdown passes and ran for two scores in the first half as No. 1 Georgia demolished No. 3 TCU 65-7 Monday night.
+Bennett threw two touchdown passes and ran for two scores — in the first half — as No. 1 Georgia demolished No. 3 TCU 65-7 on Monday night.

 The Bulldogs (15-0) are the first repeat champs in major college football since Alabama went back-to-back a decade ago.
 There appears to be a new dynasty emerging from the Southeastern Conference.